Pepper161/COMP2042_Kazuki_Ichikawa/docs/guideline-core-mechanics-summary-2025-11-11.md

 - The Start Menu now has a **Settings** button that opens a JavaFX dialog to tune DAS delay (ms), ARR interval (ms), and the Soft Drop multiplier.
 - Key bindings for move/rotate/drop/new game can be remapped in the same dialog; values are saved under `~/.tetrisjfx/settings.properties` so they persist across launches.
 - GUI movement respects these settings: DAS governs the delay before repeats, ARR controls repeat cadence, and the soft drop multiplier accelerates `DOWN` key auto-shift.
+- Background music (menu/gameplay) can be toggled via the same dialog; the selection is persisted so muted sessions stay quiet across restarts.

 ## Level Progression
 - Level increases every 10 cleared lines; the HUD now displays the current level.